 Options within the United States include the following:

 The government provides health insurance to certain qualifying groups:

 People in these groups and meet other requirements can receive health insurance through the government.
 The Veterans’ Affairs Office takes care of U.S. military veterans.

 Medicare is for elderly U.S. citizens.
 Original Enrollment in Medicare occurs during the time that an individual turns 65.
-Annual Enrollment for 2020 began October 15, 2019 and will continue until December 7, 2019.
+Open Enrollment for 2022 began October 15, 2021 and will continue until December 7, 2021.